NinjaTeamPro/Filester/readme.txt

 Drag and drop to upload/move files into folders.
 Drag and drop to rearrange folders.

 **Smart Context Menu**
-Right click your mouse to quickly create, rename or delete folders like what you do on your computer.
+Right click your mouse to quickly create, rename or delete files/folders like what you do on your computer.

-**Full Control In One Toolbar**
-The toolbar on the left allows you control all of your folders/ files.
-You can create, rearrange, rename or delete folders.

 **RTL Supported**
 FileBird supports RTL languages including Hebrew, Arabic, etc.